-Harassment is defined as unwelcome conduct on the basis of actual or perceived membership in a class protected by policy or law.
 Students are prohibited from engaging in harassment under this Code.
-The University will act to remedy all forms of harassment on the basis of a protected category when reported, whether or not the harassment rises to the level of creating a "hostile environment."
+The University will act to remedy all forms of harassment on the basis of a protected category when reported.
 Specific forms of prohibited conduct include:

 Harassing conduct by a student (e.g., physical, verbal, graphic, or written) that is sufficiently severe, pervasive or persistent so as to interfere with or limit the ability of an individual to participate in or benefit from the services, activities or privileges provided by a recipient.